+The trade receivables of the Group are subject to the ECL model.
 The Group applies the HKFRS 9 simplified approach to measure ECL which uses a lifetime expected loss allowance for all trade receivables.

-To measure ECL, the Group categorises its trade based on the nature of customer accounts and shared credit risk characteristics.
+To measure ECL, the Group categorises its trade receivables based on the nature of customer accounts and shared credit risk characteristics.